I am sure you must have searched.

-Because eumelanin is a natural sunscreen protecting skin from ultraviolet rays of skin which is the main cause of skin cancer.
+Because eumelanin is a natural sunscreen protecting the skin from ultraviolet rays of sun which is the main cause of skin cancer.
 The eumelanin surrounds the nucleus when exposed to the sun and protects its DNA.
 As you know people are black in the warmer area of the world where sun rays are intense so the melanin is secreted in sufficient amounts to protect their skin from the dangerous effects of UV light.

 Some people have eyes, hair, and skin all are white and vision defects, Is that a pigment?